Cristina Castaño: Biography

 In 1999 she worked alongside Concha Velasco in the theatre play Las manzanas del viernes (The Apples of Friday).

 She has since made cameos in some national series and has had small roles in films as well as theater projects, and has even tried her hand in the world of singing, participating in a live concert with Carlos Núñez and being the representative of Spain at the Viña del Mar International Song Festival in 2001 with Elvira Prado.

 In 2005 she returned to TVG in another series, 4º sen ascensor (in Galician, Fourth [floor] Without Elevator).

 From 2006 she worked in the musical Fame, with over 600 performances throughout Spain, and combined that with her work in Herederos.
+Also in 2006, she appeared in the feel-good film Días azules.

 She was a cast member in the Telecinco series La que se avecina as Judith Becker, a psychologist who gives therapy to all the neighbours in her block of flats, Mirador de Montepinar.
 She appeared from the 3rd season until the 9th, leaving the series in 2016.

 She is the niece of radio announcer Pepe Domingo Castaño.